OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 To continue with this exploration, let's write a new contract called `MyLinkedContract.sol` and place it in the `contracts` folder.
-Then, let's make it import a very common contract from the [OpenZeppelin](https://openzeppelin.org/) package:
+Then, let's make it import a very common contract from the [OpenZeppelin](https://openzeppelin.org/) EVM package:

 ```solidity
 pragma solidity ^0.4.24;